≡ Menu

 If you think that you’re going to have to leave your Border Terrier home a lot, do yourself a favor and pursue a dog that isn’t going to crave your attention as much.

-He may or may not like cats – there is no way to tell for certain.
+He may or may not like cats – there is no way to tell.
 But you should certainly not leave an adult Border Terrier alone in a room full of kitties – that is just asking for trouble!

-That if your Border Terrier is raised around other “four-legged” creatures, he will generally do well around them.
-However if you choose to adopt a Border Terrier rescue dog (which we highly encourage) you may want to see how well they do before leaving your new Border Terrier alone with other animals.
+Generally, if your Border Terrier is raised around other “four-legged” creatures, he will do well around them.
+However, suppose you adopt a Border Terrier rescue dog (which we highly encourage).
+You may want to see how well they do before leaving your new Border Terrier alone with other animals.

 A perfect family pet

-Just because he might be right for you, does not mean that you’re right for him, so just be sure that you’re going to be able to meet his requirements as well before you decide to run out and adopt one of these awesome little terriers!
+What makes this canine such a wonderful family pet is that this dog is excellent with kids.
+He loves kids and is very protective of them, especially of the minor children in the family.
+But remember, just because he might be right for you does not mean that you’re suitable for him, so just be sure that you’ll be able to meet his requirements before you decide to run out and adopt one of these fantastic little terriers!

-Border Terriers tend to be pretty healthy, we here at IndulgeYourPet always like to recommend that folks take a moment and consider purchase a pet insurance policy on their new family member.
+Generally, you don’t have to worry about your Border Terrier getting sick.
+He is a remarkably healthy dog, perhaps one of the healthiest dog breeds. , However, they have been known to be at risk for Legg-Calve-Perthes disease.
+But truth be told, so are a lot of other dog breeds as well.
+And even though Border Terriers tend to be pretty healthy, we here at IndulgeYourPet always like to recommend that folks take a moment and consider purchasing a pet insurance policy for their new family member.

 Because…

 Illnesses aren’t the only things that affect the health of your pet.
-They could also be involved in accident or suffer from a bite from another animal.
-This is particularly true for the Border Terrier who isn’t afraid to take on a challenge.
+They could also be involved in an accident or suffer from a bite from another animal.
+This is particularly true for the Border Terrier, who isn’t afraid to take on a challenge.

 { 2 comments… add one }